akshayvinodd/Layoff-Data-Analysis/README.md

 Layoffs Over Time : Peaked around late 2020 and 2023, possible due to covid 19 and economic downtimes and declined through 2024 ownwards

-Fund Raising By Company : The US and India dominates the fund raising suggesting US and Indian companies are primary drivers in the dataset
+Fund Raising By Company : The US and India dominates the fund raising suggesting US and Indian companies are primary drivers of the economy

 Layoffs By Stages : Post-IPO, Series B and C are at the top, these staged companies are large enough to have significant headcount but may still be unprofitable, making them especially vulnerable when market condition tighten